 If the proposal for the Reverse Stock Split is approved by the Company's holders of Common Stock, and if, at such time, the Board of Directors still believes that a Reverse Stock Split is in the best interests of the Company and its stockholders, the Board will determine the ratio of the Reverse Stock Split to be implemented.
 The Company will file the Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware at such time as the Board of Directors has determined the appropriate effective time for the Reverse Stock Split.
 The Board of Directors may delay effecting the Reverse Stock Split without re-soliciting stockholder approval.
-The Reverse Stock Split will become effective on the effective date of the split.
-Beginning on the effective date of the split, each certificate representing pre-split shares will be deemed for all corporate purposes to evidence ownership of post-split shares.
+The Reverse Stock Split will become effective on the effective date of the split, each certificate representing pre-split shares will be deemed for all corporate purposes to evidence ownership of post-split shares.